The Best Chocolate Chip Cookie Recipe

 This is when the centers finish setting.
 They may look too soft at first, but they firm up just enough while staying chewy inside.

-How to Tell When Chocolate Chip Cookies Are Done
+How to Tell When Chocolate Chip Cookies Are Perfectly Baked

 - Edges are lightly golden brown but not dark